-- 1. Plan for full attendance for all pupils and the value of this. - 2.
+- I. Plan for full attendance for all pupils and the value of this. - 2.
 Communicate- with all stakeholders' expectations and importance of full attendance - 3.
 Be consistent set and maintain culture of high expectations of all within community. - 4.
 Support for those within the community that need additional support to get back into school regularly. - 5.
 Monitor and Improve to ensure that schools high expectations and additional support are having the impact intended.

-At Longney Ce Primary Academy we will ensure that through text, letters, Class Dojo communication and emails that we will regularly remind all within our community of our expectations of attendance.
+At Longney CE Primary Academy we will ensure that through our newsletter, emails and Class Dojo virtual platform, we will regularly remind all within our community of our expectations of attendance including our rewards for attendance.